 The group learned and performed material along to backing tracks, supported by MPN tutors and led by tutor and composer Justin Radford.
 The children said that taking part had helped them improve sight-reading, learn how to stay in time and to play as part of a group.
 When asked what they had enjoyed most many said “Playing in a big group with different instruments” while one child enthusiastically replied “Everything!”

 Awarded by Arts Council England, the Artsmark Award will help schools and education settings deliver a high quality arts and cultural education and provides an excellent way to demonstrate this.
-Artsmark settings gain access to exceptional resources and the country’s most treasured cultural organisations through the Artsmark Partnership Programme, helping them develop and strengthen their arts provision.
+Artsmark settings gain access to exceptional resources and the country’s most treasured cultural organisations through the Artsmark Partnership Programme.

 All aspects of our work are designed to support schools on their Artsmark journey linking directly into the music curriculum and specific guidance can be given to individual schools on developing a musical programme that can have a positive and progressive impact across the whole of the school.

 How to bring creative learning to life

 To find out how we can support your Artsmark journey, contact Jacky Craig 01670 624040

 Click here to let us know if you found the content of the page helpful